datopian/tech.datopian.com/ckan/play-around.md

 ## Prerequisites

-- We assume you've already complete the [Getting Started Guide](/ckan).
+- We assume you've already completed the [Getting Started Guide](/ckan).
-- You have basic understanding of Key data portal concepts:
+- You have a basic understanding of Key data portal concepts:

 CKAN is a tool for making data portals to manage and publish datasets.
 You can read about the key concepts such as Datasets and Organizations in the User Guide -- or you can just dive in and play around!